hlcm0/yubideck-io-firmware/README.md

 # yubideck-io-firmware
-rp2040 firmware for using yubideck io
+rp2040 and samd21 firmware for using yubideck io

 ## How to use:
 ### for rp2040